haxeui/haxeui-guides/001-Guides/002-Custom Components.md

 #### Additional parameters to the build macro

-There are two additional parameters that the build macro accepts, the first is an object representing parameters to using with this xml file, and the second is an alias to use (if you wish), for example:
+There is an additional parameter that the build macro accepts which is an object representing parameters to use with this xml file, for example:

 ```xml
 <hbox>